okfn/opendataeditor/portal/content/docs/contributing/architecture.md

 The client uses a component-based architecture.
 Each component is responsible for rendering a specific part of the user interface.
 The components are nested and have different level of abstraction.
 Most of high-level components uses `Zustand` for shared state management while low-level components are stateless or use local `React.useState`.

-Components that are required to have access to the server use the `Client` class singletone to access the server.
+Components that are required to have access to the server use the `Client` class singleton to access the server.
 The `Client` class is a wrapper around the `fetch` function that is used to send requests to the API.
 The `Client` class is responsible for providing client-side types information and error handling.
 Components get the `client` singleton instance as a prop as a part of dependency injection pattern.

 ##### Application